JST connector

 JST connectors are electrical connectors manufactured to the design standards originally developed by J.S.T.
 Mfg.
 Co.
 (Japan Solderless Terminal).
 JST manufactures numerous series (families) and pitches (pin-to-pin distance) of connectors.

 JST connectors are used in many types of products, and commonly used by electronics hobbyists and consumer products for rechargeable battery packs, battery balancers, battery eliminator circuits, 3D printers, and radio controlled servos.

-The term "JST" is sometimes incorrectly used as a vernacular term meaning any small white electrical connector mounted on PCBs.
+Sometimes the term "JST" is used generically to refer to any small white electrical connector mounted on printed circuit boards.

 Connector series

 JST manufactures a large number of series (families) of connectors.
 The PCB (wire-to-board) connectors are available in top (vertical) or side (horizontal) entry, and through-hole or surface-mount.